NijasHameed/SampleUmbracoProject/Readme.md

 password:passpass!!

-Access portel mentioned below with the credentiails mentioned, To see the submitted entries emails
+### Please use the credentials provided below to access the portal and review all submitted form entries and associated email notifications

 https://mailosaur.com/app/servers/hqzcoovx/messages/inbox